weblab-workshops/skeleton/README.md

-## What you need to do to get started coding a webapp with this skeleton
+# How to code a webapp with this skeleton

 ## Initial setup